 Think about an event that can potentially change the sentiment on a stock.
-Quarterly result of company is one such event.
+Quarterly result of the company is one such event.
 Estimating the change in sentiment based on this event is quite straightforward.
-If the quarterly result is good, the sentiment is positive; therefore the stock price is expected to go up.
-Alternatively, if the quarterly result is not great, sentiment is hurt and therefore the stock price is expected to go down.
-The point here is, there is some sort of linearity between the event and the expected outcome.
+If the quarterly result is good, the sentiment is positive; therefore, the stock price is expected to go up.
+Alternatively, if the quarterly result is not great, the sentiment is hurt, and therefore the stock price is expected to go down.
+The point here is, there is some linearity between the event and the expected outcome.

-However when it comes to currency pairs, there is no such linearity, which makes it a herculean task to assess the impact of events, a.k.a. fundamentals on currencies.
+However, when it comes to currency pairs, there is no such linearity, which makes it a herculean task to assess the impact of events, a.k.a. fundamentals on currencies.
 The complexity mainly stems from the fact that currencies are quoted as pairs.
-While some factors lead to strengthening of a pair, an event could occur at the exact same time that weakens the pair.
+While some factors lead to the strengthening of a pair, an event could occur at the same time that weakens the pair.

 Let me give you an example to illustrate this – imagine two economic events running in parallel.
-Event 1 – India receives a continuous inflows of Foreign Direct Investments (FDI) geared towards long term investments, clearly this is a big positive for the economy and therefore it tends to strengthen the INR.
+Event 1 – India receives a continuous inflow of Foreign Direct Investments (FDI) geared towards long term investments.
+Clearly, this is a big positive for the economy, and therefore it tends to strengthen the INR.
 Event 2 – There is an uptick in the US economy (or a fear of a crash in commodities) leading to an appreciation in the US Dollar.

 Given these two events occur in parallel – which direction will the USD INR currency pair move?
 Well, the answer to this is not straightforward.
-Eventually the currency pair will take cues from the more dominant of the two factors and head in that direction, but until this happens the pair invariably exhibits volatile behavior.
-Hence, to successfully trade currencies, it becomes extremely important to track world events and assess their impact on the currency pair in question.
+Eventually, the currency pair will take cues from the more dominant of the two factors and head in that direction, but until this happens, the pair invariably exhibits volatile behaviour.
+Hence, to successfully trade currencies, it becomes essential to track world events and assess their impact on the currency pair in question.

 Here are few such events and data that you should track –

-Import/Export Data – These numbers are highly significant, especially for a country like India, whose economy is highly sensitive to trade deficits.
+Import/Export Data – These numbers are highly significant, especially for a country like India, whose economy is susceptible to trade deficits.
 India exports goods and services such as rice and software and imports commodities such as crude oil and bullion.
-In general, increase in exports tends to strength domestic currency and increase in imports tends to weaken the domestic currency.
-Why so you may ask?
+In general, an increase in exports tends to strong domestic currency, and an increase in imports tends to weaken the domestic currency.
+Why do you may ask?

 We can extend the same logic to exports.
 When we export goods, we receive USD; we sell the USD received and convert to INR.
 This causes the INR to strength.

 The Trade Deficit – the excess of imports over exports is a key factor to track as it influences the direction in which the currency trades.
-In general, narrowing the trade deficit is a positive for the domestic currency.
+In general, narrowing the trade deficit is positive for the domestic currency.
 The trade deficit is also referred to as the ‘Current account deficit’.
-I’d suggest you read this news piece, just to reinforce your understanding on this topic.
+I’d suggest you read this news piece to reinforce your understanding of this topic.

-Interest Rates – Typically investors borrow money from countries where the interest rate is low and invest in countries where the interest rates are high and profit from the interest rate difference.
+Interest Rates – Typically, investors borrow money from countries where the interest rate is low and invest in countries where the interest rates are high and profit from the interest rate difference.
 This is called the ‘carry trade’.
-Clearly the country offering higher interest attracts a lot more foreign investment into the country, naturally this leads to the strengthening of the domestic currency.
-This clearly implies that the ‘Interest rate’ is one big number currency traders watch out for.
+Clearly, the country offering higher interest attracts a lot more foreign investment into the country.
+Naturally, this leads to the strengthening of the domestic currency.
+This clearly implies that the ‘Interest rate’ is one big number of currency traders watch out for.

 Dovish – Dovish is a term used to describe the central bank’s stance wherein they are likely to lower the interest rate in the future.
 Remember, lower interest rate weakens the domestic currency.
 Here is a new headline talking about the relationship between a dovish stance and the currency.